xmatters/xm-labs-xMatters-By-Phone/README.md

 2. Twilio Function __xm_settings__ is initiated.
     - This file contains all the settings for the integration
     - Performs authentication based on the calling phone Caller ID.
-    - Phones that blocked / hide the Caller ID will not be able to use this integrations.
+    - Phones that block / hide the Caller ID will not be able to use this integrations.

 3. Twilio Function  __xm_action__ is initiated.
     - Prompts the user to create a regular xMatters Alert or an Alert with a Conference Bridge.
-    - This sets a variable so _xm_message_ will send the event to the proper xMatters Inbound Integration url.
+    - This sets a variable so _xm_message_ will send the event to the proper xMatters Inbound Integration URL.
     - 1. __Alert__ -> __On-Call Alert__
     - 2. __Conference Bridge__ -> __On-Call Conference__